Sudan military offensive sparks new fighting in Khartoum as cholera outbreak worsens

 UNICEF delivered 404,000 doses of the vaccine to Sudan on Sep.
 9. More vaccination campaigns are expected to be rolled out in other affected states.

 Cholera was officially declared an outbreak on August 12 by the health ministry after a new wave of cases was reported starting July 22.
-The disease is spreading in areas devastated by recent heavy rainfalls and floods, especially in eastern Sudan which sheltered millions of people displaced by the conflict between the Sudanese military and a rival paramilitary group, the Rapid Support Forces (RSF).
+The disease is spreading in areas devastated by recent heavy rainfalls and floods, especially in eastern Sudan which sheltered millions of people displaced by the conflict between the Sudanese military and the RSF.

 Cholera is a highly contagious disease that causes diarrhea, leading to severe dehydration and could be fatal if not immediately treated, according to WHO.
 It’s transmitted through the ingestion of contaminated food or water.

-Over 900 areas in 11 states have been affected by cholera between June and September 24, with the northern state being the most impacted, according to the ministry.

-UNICEF said in a statement last week that an estimated 3.4 million children under the age of five are at high risk of epidemic diseases.
+UNICEF said in a statement last week that an estimated 3.4 million children under the age of 5 are at high risk of epidemic diseases.

 The war in Sudan created environments prone to disease outbreaks, impacting millions of people already experiencing food insecurity and displacement.
 The country plunged into war in April 2023 after tensions increased between the military and the RSF.